JavaScript is disabled

 What motor vehicle expenses can you claim?

-You can only claim tax relief on expenses related to the business use of your vehicle.
+Importantly, and we can’t stress this enough, you can also only claim tax relief on expenses related to the business use of your vehicle.

-Basically, if you’re using your vehicle in connection with your business activities, it might qualify as business use, and you may be able to claim expenses for it.
+Basically, if you’re using your vehicle in connection with business activities, it may qualify as business use, and you may be able to claim expenses for it.

-But there are limitations: Trips between your home and your place of work are classed by the IRD as personal travel, ruling out any deductions.
+But, there are limitations.
+For example, trips between your home and your place of work are classed by the IRD as personal travel, ruling out any deductions.

 “Business use”